 - Head over to Homeschooling My Kinetic Kids to grab the printable squirrel learning activities they have available.
 On their website, you can find “Squirrel Alphabet Cards,” “Squirrel CVC Word Cards, “Squirrel Math Activities,” and even “Squirrels of North America Montessori 3 Part Cards!”

 - Have a look at the Squirrel Lifecycle Activities and Cards put together by Welcome to Mommyhood.

-- Invite the kids to help the squirrel find his nuts with THIS fun squirrel maze by Education.
+- Invite the kids to help the squirrel find his nuts with THIS fun squirrel maze activity by Education.